Risingson/eveeyedocs/docs/navigation/waypoints.md

 To learn about the route list display please refer to [this](https://eveeye.readthedocs.io/en/latest/navigation/route/).

 #### Route Manipulation
-Clicking the colored square or else in the route legend will trigger a menu with some options where applicable:
+Right-clicking or doubletapping a solarsystem or an entry in the route legend will trigger a menu with options as applicable:

 |  |  |
 |--|--|